 As competition among photographers grows these days, how can you stay on top or make a breakthrough into the industry if you are new to photography?

-I’m relying more and more on every aspect of social media and keeping on top of SEO coding, Meta tags, title tags etc. I keep my website high on google search to generate more connections to find new clients and to make them more likely to find me.
-I also always show my most recent images, targeting the types of clients I think my work suits to.
+I’m relying more and more on every aspect of social media and keeping on top of SEO coding, Meta tags, title tags, etc. I keep my website high on Google search to generate more connections to find new clients and to make them more likely to find me.
+I also always show my most recent images, targeting the types of clients I think my work suits too.

 There is no replacement for experience, in the early days of my career this was essential but not anymore, with the advent of the digital age, and the vast number of photographers chasing clients showing some amazing images but very often images that have a great deal of post-production to make them look good.

 I have survived 4 recessions, sometimes, I wonder how but my dedication and drive keep me going.
 As long as you are active in spreading the word about your work getting it seen, there will be clients wanting to shoot with you.
 Especially the more you specialize in a genre of fashion like I do your reputation should stay strong.

 What advices could you give to the young fashion or fine art photographers?